Don’t sit on your gift, Get involved let God use you. Use the form below to let us know how you would like to be a blessing to others!

 These people need encouragement to become involved again.
 We should come alongside them and motivate them to “love and good works,” as Hebrews 10:24 commands us to do.

-3. Some People Are Lazy
+3. Some People are Complacent

 Let’s be honest.
 Some people simply do not want to serve.
 They want others to do all the work, while they enjoy the benefits.
 People would rather be an object of the church’s ministry than a partner in it.
 Too many church members maintain this me-first attitude.

-The thing about laziness is that it’s contagious.
+The thing about complacency is that it’s contagious.
 Serving is hard enough.
 No one wants to work while dozens of other people sit around and watch.
 It causes those who are working to reconsider actually working.
 If it’s not corrected, you go from a church with only a few working to a church with no one involved in the ministry.

 All God’s people are called to the ministry, all God’s people are sent on mission.
 The only questions are “Where?” and “Among whom?”